maxlanceund/equal-system/essays/the-road-to-meaning-en.md

 ## Introduction

+*This is not a critique of Shenzhen.
+It is a record of what it felt like to live there, and what that living taught me.*

 I stood on a footbridge in Shenzhen, watching the traffic flow beneath me.

 The cars were like a glowing river, flowing endlessly, without source or destination.
 I watched them, and a strange yet familiar feeling suddenly rose in my heart.